 Students click the My Document tab in their view of the assignment to create their own copy of your original file.
 As the instructor, you are the owner of the document in Google, and the file is shared with your students.

 Once students authorize the app and log into their Google Drive account through their browser, they can edit their file from within Schoology.

-However, students may click the Unsubmit button at any time before the due date, and before you have graded their work.
+However, students may click Unsubmit at any time before the due date, and before you have graded their work.
 This includes applying an exception code.

 Unsubmitting an assignment returns it to In Progress in your view of the assignment as the Instructor.
 When an assignment is unsubmitted, the student re-gains edit access to the file and may continue working on the assignment.